 Charles R. Saunders Prize

-One prize ($1,000 cash and a $3,000-value 5-month literary mentorship through the Alistair MacLeod Mentorship Program) is awarded each year to an emerging writer with an in-progress work in speculative fiction or in nonfiction that shows promise and career-advancing merit.
+One prize ($1,000 cash and a $1,500-value literary mentorship through the Alistair MacLeod Mentorship Program) is awarded each year to an emerging or early-career writer with an in-progress work in speculative fiction or in nonfiction that shows promise and career-advancing merit.

-Priority is given to writers of marginalized backgrounds, including but not limited to writers marginalized on the basis of ethnicity, gender, sexuality, or (dis)ability.
+Priority is given to writers from equity-deserving communities, including but not limited to writers who have faced marginalization on the basis of disability, ethnicity, gender, or sexuality.

 Introduced in 2023, the Charles R. Saunders prize provides the recipient with time, space, and one-on-one mentorship as they complete, revise and edit, and/or submit work for publication.